nickyhajal/world-domination-summit/_content/speakers/aj-jacobs.md

 He has also outsourced his life, lived by the rules of George Washington, and read the *Encyclopedia Britannica* from A to Z. He is the Editor at Large at *Esquire* magazine and a regular contributor to NPR.

-His next project is to hold the Largest Family Reunion in history.
+His next project is to hold the <a href="http://globalfamilyreunion.com" target="_blank">Largest Family Reunion</a> in history.
 You are invited.
 Because the truth is, we are all cousins.

+Learn more about A.J. on <href="http://ajjacobs.com" target="_blank">his website</a>.